xorbitsai/inference/doc/source/models/builtin/image/deepdoc.rst

 - **Model ID:** InfiniFlow/deepdoc (HuggingFace), Xorbits/deepdoc (ModelScope)
 - **Inference package:** `deepdoc-lib <https://github.com/xorbitsai/deepdoc-lib>`_ (onnxruntime based)
-- **Device:** CPU only. ``deepdoc-lib`` runs on the CPU onnxruntime backend, so launching DeepDoc never reserves a GPU, even on GPU workers.
+- **Device:** GPU when CUDA is available, with CPU fallback.
+On Linux x86_64, Xinference installs the ``deepdoc-lib[gpu]`` extra (including ``onnxruntime-gpu``) and DeepDoc selects CUDAExecutionProvider.
+On workers without CUDA, Xinference installs the base ``deepdoc-lib`` package instead.
+  Xinference reserves and exposes the assigned GPU to the model process.

 Execute the following command to launch the model::